What Are Aptitude Tests? How Are They Used in Recruitment?

 By asking people to complete an aptitude test, you can compare candidates according to specific relevant skills.
 Choose some skills which are critical to the position in question.
 This can help you make your hiring decisions.
 You may have two fantastic candidates, and one got much higher test results than the other.
 This makes your decision between the two much easier.

 You can access tests that are developed by industry.
-For example, if you are recruiting a computer programmer.
-You may want to find a test that was created by computer programming industry experts.
+For example, if you are recruiting a computer programmer, you may want to find a test that was created by computer programming industry experts such as Codility.
 There are many tests like this out there to choose from for every industry imaginable.

 Industries That Often Use Aptitude Tests